naist-nlp/multils-japanese/README.md

 Please get the data for all languages, including Japanese (original annotation), from the [MLSP2024](https://huggingface.co/datasets/MLSP2024/MLSP2024) dataset on Hugging Face Hub.
 This `multils-japanese` repository only provides additional data specific for the Japanese subset of MultiLS (MLSP2024) dataset.

-## Relevant Papers
+## Papers

+The MultiLS-Japanese dataset was created by Adam Nohejl, Akio Haykawa, and Yusuke Ide.
+You can learn more about it in the following papers.
+Please cite them if you use the data.

 ### MultiLS-Japanese: Analysis and Additional Annotation

-Please, cite [this paper](https://arxiv.org/abs/2410.18567) (preprint, accepted to TSAR 2024) if you use the Japanese subset of MultiLS or the additional annotation:
+[Paper](https://arxiv.org/abs/2410.18567) (preprint, accepted to TSAR 2024)
 ```
 @article{nohejl_etal_2024_difficult,
   title = {Difficult for {{Whom}}? {{A Study}} of {{Japanese Lexical Complexity}}},